 We focus predominantly on pairing promising novel anti-tumor agents with agents conventionally used in MM management and demonstrated sensitization to cytotoxic drugs.

-Taking into account the predicted development of drug resistance using highly selective targeted drugs, we have also described drug resistance and underlying mechanisms (Dimberg et al 2012).
-In parallel, we have selected downstream candidates of the IGF-1R pathway potentially amenable to future combinatorial intervention, one of these agents targeting epigenetic modulators in clinical trials for MM (Kharaziha et al 2012) (Lemaire et al 2012) (Bieghs, manuscript 2014) (Maes, manuscript 2014).
+Taking into account the predicted development of drug resistance using highly selective targeted drugs, we have selected downstream candidates of the IGF-1R pathway potentially amenable to future combinatorial intervention, one of these agents targeting epigenetic modulators in clinical trials for MM (Kharaziha et al 2012) (Lemaire et al 2012) (Bieghs et al 2014) (Maes, manuscript 2015).

+In parallel, we are studying downstream molecules (cIAP2) for drug resistance using lentivirally introduced gene expression.
 In our present research program a panel of MM cell lines subgrouped to different usage of constitutive NF-kB activation pathways by genetical aberrations have been generated to express potential target genes of importance for altered drug resistance.
 We are now evaluating novel mechanisms underlying resistance to proteasome inhibitors and are currently performing gene expression signatures following drug exposure.
-In parallel clinically relevant drugs to cIAP2 are studied in single and combinatorial regimens in our MM model in vitro and in vivo (Fristedt, manuscript 2014).
+In parallel, clinically relevant drugs to cIAP2 are studied in single and combinatorial regimens in our MM model in vitro and in vivo (Fristedt, in press 2015).